President - Steven Antalics

 Quade was a radio journalist with the Canadian Broadcasting Corporation when she took a year's leave of absence to run a radio station for the United Nations' peacekeeping operation in Sudan.
-Twelve years, four countries, and three jobs later, she's now a communications specialist working for a Swiss foundation in Geneva.
+Twelve years, four countries, and three jobs later, she's now head of communications for a Swiss foundation in Geneva.
 She has an MFA in Creative Non-Fiction Writing from the University of British Columbia, and a Shepherd-Collie cross named Misha who lies beneath her desk while she is at work on her first novel.

 Aja was born in New Zealand, living in Australia, Austria, and Romania before moving to Geneva in 2012.
 She is a former opera singer (specializing in early music) and now teaches music and drama at the International School of Geneva.
 She has a masters in baroque stagecraft and is a prolific song-writer, mostly in the genre of folk-pop.
 Aja also writes poetry, science fiction and fantasy.
 Her science-fiction story for children, The Extinct Hunter, was published in Frostfire Worlds in 2015.
 Currently Aja’s main focus is on writing plays and musicals, primarily aimed at adolescents, which she does in collaboration with Viennese composer Alexander Wagendristel.